Xor-el/HashLib4Pascal/README.md

     1).
 Download and Install TestInsight.

     2).
+Open Project Options of Unit Test (HashLib.Tests.TestInsight) in "Delphi.Tests" Folder.

+    3).
+Change Target to All Configurations (Or "Base" In Older Delphi Versions.)

+    4).
+In Unit scope names (If Available), Delete "DUnitX" from the List.

-To Use TestInsight, Just Open (HashLib.Tests.TestInsight) in "Delphi.Tests" Folder, right-click on the project, then select "Enable for TestInsight" or "TestInsight Project".
+    5).
+To Use TestInsight, right-click on the project, then select "Enable for TestInsight" or "TestInsight Project".
         Save Project then Build and Run Test Project through TestInsight.

 ###License